oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/kubernetes/k8s-weblogic-domain.md

 in the WebLogic Kubernetes Operator documentation.

 ### Design View
-The `Design View` helps you specify the necessary data needed to generate the Domain resource definition and deploy that resource into a Kubernetes cluster.
+`Design View` helps you specify the necessary data needed to generate the Domain resource definition and deploy that resource into a Kubernetes cluster.

 The `Domain UID` field defines the name of the Kubernetes Domain custom resource object.
 This name must be unique